AshrafHassan-RH/dev-acm/README.md

 9. Click magnifier under  "Source Control Credential", choose the credential name you created following the procedure in "Git credentials" section.
 10. Click "Save"

+> **Note**
-Note: There is already a project created named AAP Demo.
+> There is already a project created named AAP Demo.
 The project should provide a showcase for a couple of usecases.

 #### Creating Job Templates